What does our marriage tell the world about God?

 Why Marriage Is Hated by Many

 The basic sin of humankind is rebellion against God.
-People who do not acknowledge that God is the Creator have declared war against God.
-Their mission is to try to throw off any rules and regulations that God has instituted.
-This is what Adam and Eve did in the garden, when they decided to disobey God’s simple command and make a go of doing life independently.
+People who do not acknowledge that God is the Creator are participating in a war against God and his authority, whether they understand it or not..
+The rebel’s mission is to try to throw off any rules and regulations that God has instituted.

-Since marriage was instituted by God and declared by Jesus to non-violable, it is only reasonable that those who will not acknowledge or surrender to Jesus’ lordship will not submit to this ordinance either.
+Since marriage was instituted by God and declared by Jesus to be non-violable, it is only reasonable that those who will not acknowledge or surrender to Jesus’ lordship will not submit to this ordinance either.

 The Bible teaches that those who launch out on this course become foolish and bring destruction upon themselves.
 (Romans 1:21-22)

-Today marriage is a controversial topic because Satan and those under his influence are working hard to destroy it.
 The devil knows that if marriage goes, so does society.
 He is a destroyer, thief, and murderer.
 He wants humanity to suffer and society to be overthrown.

 Experience, research, and statistics show that broken marriages harm everyone involved, particularly children.
 In single family homes, children are far more likely to drop out of school, turn to crime, and under-perform in life.
 In addition, children from broken and single parent homes usually lack a good model for marriage.
 Therefore, they do not know what a good marriage is or how to work toward having one.
 Generally, broken families perpetuate themselves for generations, unless with God’s help people rise to the occasion and make a stand to build and maintain good marriages.